lcrees/knife/docs/index.rst

   >>> from knife import lazyknife

-Specilized classes featuring a limited subset of :knife:`functionality` are available in active or lazy flavors and documented below:
+Specilized classes featuring a limited subset of :mod:`knife` functionality` are available in active or lazy flavors and documented below:

 Table of Contents